 may be accused of this federal crime that carries serious penalties.
 If

 convicted of filing a false tax return, you may spend up to three years

 in prison and owe up to $100,000 in fines.
 This is but one example of

 how an individual can be accused of a white collar crime, and this illustrates

 the importance of fighting white collar crime accusations with the help

 of an experienced

 Call 888-717-0139 for Immediate Defense

-Contact a criminal defense lawyer from our team to begin building a defense.
+Contact a criminal defense lawyer in Pasadena to begin building a defense.